 So we should make light of all things and endure them with tolerance: it is more civilized to make fun of life than to bewail it.

 —Seneca, ‘On Tranquility of Mind’

 Laughing at the absurdities of life has a long tradition.
 The philosopher John Marmysz coined the term ‘humorous nihilism’ to describe a perspective that confronts the hard truths of existence and responds with laughter rather than tears.

 Humorous nihilism shares with self-transcendence a refusal to look away from unpleasant realities.
-One doesn’t use protective beliefs to fend them off or seek to drown them in an endless stream of sights and sounds.
-Instead, one confronts the darkest ideas and uses them as material for humor.
+A laughing nihilist doesn’t use protective beliefs to fend them off or drown them in an endless stream of sights and sounds.
+Instead, the darkest thoughts are used as material for humor.